biaoxie/Clean-Unity-Project/README.md

 # Description
 This script will remove all files except for `Assets`, `Library`,`Packages`, and `ProjectSettings`.
 Also, inside `Library`, it will remove anything that does not have extension of `.asset`.

-Any other tools provided by Unity Package Manager will need to Reinstall, for example: `Input System` or `Universal RP`.

 # Instruction
 1. Place `clean.py` under your UnityProject directory where the `Assets`, `Library`, and `ProjectSettings` is at.